ricardojoserf/ntds-analyzer/README.md

 ![Image1](images/image1.png)

 Then it shows the cracked hashes.
-We have 11 NTLM hashes now because we calculated the password from the related LM hashes (explained [here](https://github.com/ricardojoserf/LM_original_password_cracker)):
+We have 11 cracked NTLM hashes now because we calculated the password from the related LM hashes:

 ![Image2](images/image2.png)